The Stories Behind Moroccan Rugs: Meet the Artisans

 Moroccan rugs are handmade by skilled artisans, many of whom learned the craft from their mothers and grandmothers.
 They use natural dyes like saffron, henna, and indigo to color the wool, which is then hand-spun into yarn.
 The yarn is woven on a loom to create intricate patterns unique to different Moroccan tribes.

-Some of the most well-known Moroccan rug styles are the Boucherouite, Boujad, and Beni Ourain.
+Some of the most well-known Moroccan rug styles are the Boucherouite, Boujaad, and Beni Ourain.
 The Boucherouite rugs are made from recycled rags and clothing, giving them a colorful patchwork appearance.
-Boujad rugs often feature geometric shapes and symbols, while the Beni Ourain style is known for its minimalist design with diamond shapes on a neutral background.
+Boujaad rugs often feature geometric shapes and symbols, while the Beni Ourain style is known for its minimalist design with diamond shapes on a neutral background.

 These special works of art aren’t just meant to be walked on - they tell stories of cultural heritage.
 The next time you see a Moroccan rug, appreciate the countless hours of work that went into creating something so meaningful.
 And if you’re lucky enough to own one, know that you have a piece of Moroccan history and handcrafted artistry in your home.